 You do not need to have all your documents ready before you call.
 The Estates Team can take the basic details – the deceased’s name, address, date of birth, and date of death – and tell you what they need from your specific situation.
 You can send supporting documents by post or bring them to a branch at a later stage.

-There are two other ways to reach the Estates Team:
+There are three ways to reach the Estates Team:

 | Method | Details |